 Happy almost howlidays, furfriends!
 Ready to play Santa Paws?
 Here’s our collection of Christmas gift ideas for dogs, dog owners, and dog lovers.
-This post is an oldie but a goodie, and we update it each year with new ideas to keep things festively fresh.
+This post is an oldie but a goodie, and we will try to sniff our way back into the archives to update it each year with new ideas and keep things festively fresh.
 This is also not a post full of product links and random affiliate product click-throughs.
-It’s an actual collection of ideas, not items.
+Although there are a few example affiliate links (identifed) since that’s how we raise funds to keep the website operating, haha!
+But this is an actual collection of ideas, not a spammy collection of referral products.
 I hope it helps with the many very good girls and boys on your nice list this year.
 Woofs!

 Christmas Gift Ideas for Dogs

 Dog Toys and Treats

 For the dogs on your holiday list, foods, treats, and toys are easy go-to-gift ideas, whether bought or homemade.
 We often add new toys on holidays and special occasions.
 And (of course) there are always plenty of treats at our place and for sharing with friends.

 Although we make a lot of our own toys, we also love buying special dog toys for our boys.
 Christmas is a great time to add a few goodies to their toy basket.
 Oli loves balls, Humphrey love squeakers.
 Christmas morning is full of noisy chaos, bouncing, and squeaking at our place.

 Similarly, although I make lots of homemade dog treats, we also buy lots of special snacks, chews, and treats.
 Specialty dehydrated items like deer ears, rabbit ears, venison twists, hooves, and other goodies are sourced from local suppliers, either online or at local markets.
 We buy their dog foods and other yummy goodies from different food and treat manufacturers, from pet stores online or in person.